utkarshkumar387/utkarshkumar387/README.md

 <h1  align=center>Hi..<img  src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif"  width="30px"></a>, I'm <a  href='https://www.linkedin.com/in/utkarsh-kumar-907a9a149/'  target='_blank'>Utkarsh</a></h1>

-<p align=center>I am pursuing B.E in computer science from smt. kashibai navale college of engineering and currently in final year.<br><br>
+<p align=center>I am pursuing B.E in computer science from smt. kashibai navale college of engineering and currently in final year.(2017-2021)<br><br>
 I am proficient in HTML5, CSS3(FLEX-BOX), Bootstrap and Javascript.
 In the mean time I am also familiar with EJS, React, NodeJs, ExpressJs, NPM and use GIT for version control.<br>
 I like to do web development and very curious to know about FRONT-END DEVELOPMENT</p>